Victims of Senseless Violence: Poem for Victims and Families

 Sacrificed, again, as violence lives on.

 Senseless Violence in America Continues

 This poem is dedicated to all the families in America who have lost someone to a senseless, violent act.
 Each day, our sensibilities are over and over again assaulted by the breaking news reported in the media, about the loss of another innocent fellow human being.

 Whether it's a six year old child, just beginning to grasp the wonders of life, or a middle aged man snuffed out days before retirement, the losses are all tragic.

 When will it stop?
 When will we go for one week and not hear about another domestic terror attack, school shooting, deadly robbery, or violent home invasion ending in death?
 Where can we feel safe?

-I offer no answers to these rhetorical questions, only a word of validating comfort and a shared grief as a member of one community.
+I offer no answers to these rhetorical questions, only a word of validating comfort and a shared grief as a member of one American community.
 By acknowledging the pain families are experiencing across the country, a message of solidarity is sent that "you are not alone and we share your loss."

 Until we find a way to teach the value of human life in the midst of our need to express anger, frustration, and disillusionment, we will remain at the mercy of violent expression that so often ends in sudden death.

 In the mean time, we can embrace each other with a collective hug of compassion and prayer, for ourselves, our deceased loved ones, and for the souls of those who will continue to perpetrate senseless violence upon innocent people.